unosquare/swan/README.md

 In this section, we present the different components that are available in the Swan library.
 Please keep in mind that everything in the library is opt-in.
 Swan is completely opt-in.
 It won't force you to use any of its components, classes or methods.

-### The `Runtime` component
+### The `SwanRuntime` component

-`Runtime` provides properties and methods that provide information about the application environment (including Assemblies and OS) and access to singleton instance of other components inside Swan such as `ObjectMapper`.
+`SwanRuntime` provides properties and methods that provide information about the application environment (including Assemblies and OS).

 [Runtime API Doc](https://unosquare.github.io/swan/api/Swan.SwanRuntime.html)